 You can look into the file

-sweetviz_defaults.ini for what can be overriden (warning: much of it is a work in progress and not well documented).
-One example is to remove the logo from the report, so it may be used more readily in a business setting.
-You would create your own
+sweetviz_defaults.ini for what can be overriden (warning: much of it is a work in progress and not well documented), but the most useful overrides are as follows.

 [Layout] show_logo = 0

 Will remove the Sweetviz logo from the top of the page.